The research behind proximity.

 The one thing they had in common was lunch.
 Specifically, lunch with a quiet electrical engineer named Harry Nyquist.

 Nyquist didn't give people ideas.
-He didn't run brainstorming sessions or lead innovation workshops.
+He didn't run brainstorming sessions.
 He asked questions.
 Good ones.
 The kind that made people from completely different fields realize they were working on different sides of the same problem.

 That cross-pollination produced more breakthroughs than any formal program Bell Labs ever ran.
 The transistor.
 Information theory.
 The laser.
 The solar cell.
 All of them emerged from people who had nothing in common professionally bumping into each other in hallways, cafeterias, and shared offices.